 In 2010, the NRCS began to quantify the salt control being provided by Environmental Quality Incentives Program irrigation improvement contracts in areas outside of the approved project areas, but within the Upper Colorado River Basin.
 These have been named "Tier II" areas.
-In 2014, the Colorado NRCS developed two new EQIP contracts to control about 91 tons of salt in these areas.
-Utah and Wyoming did not develop any "Tier II" contracts.
+In 2015, the Colorado NRCS developed 14 new EQIP contracts for approximately \$500,000 that will control 819 tons of salt when fully implemented.